-In Fiscal Year 2015, the Maryland Energy Administration (MEA) has approximately \$3.5 million, subject to funding availability, in EmPOWER Clean Energy Communities grant funds available through the Strategic Energy Investment Fund (SEIF) for entities that serve Maryland's low-to-moderate income households.
+In Fiscal Year 2016, the Maryland Energy Administration (MEA) has approximately \$3.5 million, subject to funding availability, in EmPOWER Clean Energy Communities grant funds available through the Strategic Energy Investment Fund (SEIF) for entities that serve Maryland's low-to-moderate income households.

-The EmPOWER Clean Energy Communities grants will be competitively awarded to energy efficiency projects that generate significant energy savings, with the financial benefits of the energy savings being passed on to Maryland's low-to-moderate income residents.
+The EmPOWER Clean Energy Communities grants will be competitively awarded for energy efficiency projects that generate significant energy savings, with the financial benefits of the energy savings being passed on to Maryland's low-to-moderate income residents.
 Projects that maximize energy savings and the number of low-to-moderate income residents served will receive grant funding priority.

-In order to ensure an equitable distribution of grant funds, EmPOWER Clean Energy Communities grant funds are allocated to each Maryland county (or county equivalent) based on the number of low-to-moderate income households residing in the respective county (or county equivalent), with each county receiving at least the minimum grant award of \$100,000.
-Grant funds will be awarded competitively within the applicant pool for each county.
+In order to ensure an equitable distribution of grant funds, EmPOWER Clean Energy Communities grant funds are allocated to each Maryland county (or county equivalent) based on the number of low-to-moderate income households residing in the respective county (or county equivalent), with each county allocated a minimum of \$100,000 in grant funding.
+Grants will be awarded competitively within the applicant pool for each county.